TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 | Sandbox | Build and test integrations without processing live transactions. |
 | Production | Process live customer transactions. |

-Sandbox credentials cannot be used against production APIs, and production credentials cannot be used against sandbox APIs.
+Sandbox credentials cannot be used against production APIs, and production credentials cannot be used within the production environment.

-This separation helps prevent accidental use of live systems during development and allows integrations to be thoroughly tested before deployment.
+This separation helps prevent accidental use of live systems during development while allowing integrations to be fully validated before deployment.

-Throughout this guide, examples use sandbox endpoints and sample credentials.
+Throughout this guide, all examples use sandbox credentials and sandbox endpoints.

 # Register Your Application